Website & Online Security

 Access & Permissions

-In addition, you want to limit access to all your motorcycle company’s online assets (website, social media, etc.).
+In addition, you want to limit access to all your business’s online assets (website, social media, etc.).
 And it would help if you did this for anyone who isn’t critical to the day-to-day operations of your business.

 Next, for those remaining people, limit their administrative privileges to only those they need.
 Here are a couple of reasons: